Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Introduction

 such that the unique radial solution of the nonlinear equation

 satisfies

 Moreover, the same conclusion obtains for any $\beta \in (0, \frac{\sqrt{2}}{2L} \log{\frac{1+a}{1-a}})$ replacing $\beta_*$, provided $a$ does not belong to a certain zero measure set $\mathcal{A}(L)$ (see \eqref{def:AL} for its definition). \end{theorem} \begin{remark} The condition $L\neq \tan L$ is assumed to ensure that 0 is not an eigenvalue of the wave operator, and is a limitation of our method for technical reasons.
-We do not know whether it is possible to stabilize the system with the help of nonlinear terms even if the linearized system is not stable, as it is the case for many other models, for example phantom tracking for Euler equation \cite{coron-1999-euler-stabilization, 2005-Glass-Euler}, and power series expansion for KdV on critical length \cite{coron-rivas-xiang-kdv-16} etc. \end{remark}
+We do not know whether it is possible to stabilize the system with the help of nonlinear terms even if the linearized system is not stable, as it is the case for many other models, for example phantom tracking for Euler equation \cite{coron-1999-euler-stabilization, 2005-Glass-Euler}, and power series expansion for KdV with critical length \cite{coron-rivas-xiang-kdv-16} etc. \end{remark}

-\begin{remark} Considering the distribution of eigenvalues by the asymptotic line $ \frac{\sqrt{2}}{2L} \log{\frac{1+a}{1-a}}$, our result should be sharp.
-Moreover, observing that when $a$ tends to $1^-$ the value of $ \frac{\sqrt{2}}{2L} \log{\frac{1+a}{1-a}}$ tends to $+\infty$, in some sense we can understand this result as rapid stabilization $i. e.$ exponential stabilization with the decay rate arbitrarily large.
-In fact this paper already gives the rapid stabilization for the case $a=1$.
-We observe that the case $a>1$ can be treated similarly to the methods in this paper, leading to an analogous result. \\ It is noteworthy that the study of the essential spectrum for the damped wave equation in a general geometric setting is more involved.
+\begin{remark} In terms of the distribution of eigenvalues in relation to the asymptotic line $ \frac{\sqrt{2}}{2L} \log{\frac{1+a}{1-a}}$, our result is presumably sharp.
+Moreover, observing that when $a$ tends to $1^-$ the value of $ \frac{\sqrt{2}}{2L} \log{\frac{1+a}{1-a}}$ tends to $+\infty$; thus in some sense we can understand this result as rapid stabilization, $i. e.$ exponential stabilization with the decay rate being arbitrarily large.
+Indeed, by taking $a=1$ this paper already presents the rapid stabilization.
+The case $a>1$ can be treated similarly leading to an analogous result. \\ It is noteworthy that the study of the essential spectrum for the damped wave equation in a general geometric setting is more involved.
 This is related to the stability of the damped wave equation: by contrast to our situation there is no need to add extra control terms to stabilize the system.
 We refer to the works of Koch--Tataru \cite{Koch-Tataru}, Lebeau \cite{Lebeau-1996} and the references therein in this direction.